Teppichseite/DeckPass/README.md

 # DeckPass
-DeckPass is a Decky Plugin access passwords directly in SteamOS gaming mode.
+DeckPass is a Decky Plugin to access passwords directly in SteamOS gaming mode.
 Interally it uses KeePassXC.

 <p float="left">